WGY (AM): TV experiments

 Beginning in 1926, Ernst Alexanderson worked on an experimental mechanical television system.
 This led, on September 11, 1928, to the WGY Players broadcasting the first televised play, an old spy melodrama titled The Queen's Messenger and starring Izetta Jewel and Maurice Randall.
 Alexanderson's development of a portable and simplified television transmitter made the broadcast possible.
 The only viewers were newspaper and magazine writers watching the program on a 3x3-inch (7.6 cm) screen located three miles (five kilometers) away in the WGY studio.
-The broadcasts took place at 1:30 and 11:30 p.m.
+The broadcasts took place at 1:30 and 11:30 pm.

 In September 1922 the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming.
 Locally, both WGY and the Rensselaer Polytechnic Institute station, WHAZ, were assigned to this new wavelength on a time-sharing basis.
 In May 1923 additional broadcasting frequencies were announced, and the Schenectady/Troy region was given exclusive national use of 790 kHz.
 WGY and WHAZ were assigned to share this new allocation.
 On November 1, 1927, WHAZ moved to a new frequency, giving WGY full-time use.

 WGY also used the first condenser microphone, developed by General Electric for radio studio applications, on February 7, 1923.